ebangris/First-Processor/README.md

 # DataPath
-ProgramCounter implemented in vhdl
+ProgramCounter implemented in vhdl.

-See DataPath-Structure.png to see how are connected the modules
+See DataPath.png to see how are connected the modules